Day 1: Saturday - Meet and birding on the Suffolk Coast

 Day 6: Thursday - North Norfolk Coast

 The remainder of our time will be spent birding the excellent North Norfolk coast.
-The Cley area may be where we spend today but we plan to remain flexible to respond to any immediate bird news.
+The Cley area may be chosen, though we stay flexible so as to respond to any immediate bird news.
 A series of scrapes and pools here and at nearby Blakeney fresh-marsh should hold wildfowl and wader species while the area is renowned for rarities year-round.
-Offshore sea-watching can be as good as anywhere on the East Anglian coast and on the beaches Ringed and Grey Plover can be found roosting as Sanderling sprint above the tideline.
-We’ll search these areas and the adjacent saltmarsh for pipits, Twite, Shorelark, Snow and Lapland Bunting.
-Little Egret are now commonplace and with increasing numbers of Great White and Cattle Egret being seen and Spoonbill breeding nearby, white birds might not be swans!
-Grey Seal breed in large numbers on Blakeney Point so we’re likely to see plenty, and there is an outside chance of cetaceans offshore, and Otter on the pools.
+Offshore sea-watching can be as good as anywhere on the East Anglian coast, and on the beaches Ringed and Grey Plover can be found roosting as Sanderling sprint above the tideline.
+We search these areas and the adjacent saltmarsh for pipits, Twite, Shorelark, Snow and Lapland Bunting.
+Little Egret are now commonplace and with increasing numbers of Great White and Cattle Egret being seen and Spoonbill breeding nearby, so any white birds might not be swans!
 Other local sites such as Stiffkey Marshes, Salthouse or Kelling Water Meadows may also be visited on this day.

 Day 7: Friday - North Norfolk Coast including Titchwell